c2m2/VRL-VRN-Generator/README.md

 3. Restart VRL-Studio and open the template project from `File->New Project from template`.

 Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.

-## Latest release
-For the latest releases check the `Releases` tab on the right hand side.
-Simply download a release and unzip it.
-Install the plugin via the VRL-Studio plugin tab, restart VRL-Studio and open the example project from the `File->New Project from Template` within VRL-Studio.

 ## Latest nightly builds
 -   [Fri Mar 19 14:42:03 UTC 2021](https://api.github.com/repos/c2m2/VRL-VRN-Generator/actions/artifacts/48144757/zip)